isovector/reasonablypolymorphic.com/site/posts/2019-05-18-specialization.markdown

 Again, humans would never write such a thing, but the optimizer is more than happy to spit these things out.
-Additionally, code like this often shows up whenever you use a newtype to get around GHC's annoying error that it " does not (yet) support impredicative polymorphism".
+Additionally, code like this often shows up whenever you use a newtype to get around GHC's annoying error that it "does not (yet) support impredicative polymorphism".

 Anyway, all of this is to say that in 8.10.1, the specialization pass is smart